-In fact, you should go to the emergency trauma center as soon as possible even if there are no visible signs of injury.
+You should go to the emergency trauma center as soon as possible, even if there are no visible signs of injury.
 This will be yet another layer of proof that you were involved in an auto accident.
-Moreover, the medical checkup will give you complete peace of mind and allow you to detect any injuries in a timely manner.
+Moreover, the medical checkup will give you complete peace of mind and allow you to detect any injuries promptly.

 Make Sure to Tell Your Side of the Story

-Be sure to tell your side of the story to the first responders and especially the police officers who rushed to the scene.
-The LEA personnel will fill out the mandatory police reports even if they have not actually seen the accident take place.
+Be sure to tell your side of the story to the first responders, especially the police officers who rushed to the scene.
+The LEA personnel will fill out the mandatory police reports even if they have not seen the accident happen.

 Consult Your Motor Vehicle Accident Attorney

-You have to keep in mind the fact that the insurance companies have large teams of lawyers who will begin to evaluate your injury claims as soon as you file them.
-This is why it is imperative that you hire the services of a motor vehicle accident lawyer as a precautionary measure in case you are involved in a car collision.
+You have to keep in mind that the insurance companies have large teams of lawyers who will begin to evaluate your injury claims as soon as you file them.
+This is why you must hire the services of a motor vehicle accident lawyer as a precautionary measure in case you are involved in a car collision.

 In the immediate aftermath of a major car crash, the services of a motor vehicle accident attorney may be the last thing on your mind.
-This is why it makes a lot of sense to get one onboard beforehand.
+It makes a lot of sense to get one onboard beforehand.